danielshaya/ByteWatcher/README.md

 BytesWatcher will by default sample the threads every 500 milliseconds.
 This can be overridden with the vm option `SamplingIntervalMillis`.

 Each sampling costs normally 336 bytes.
 This is accounted for in the calculation so is not attributed to your program.
 It has been noted that on occasion this number can vary slightly.
-Best efforts have been made to minimise the impact this might have on a client program by running a calibration routine when org.octtech.bw.ByteWatcher starts.
+Best efforts have been made to minimise the impact this might have on a client program by running a calibration routine when ByteWatcher starts.
 However unless you are quite literally looking for zero allocation the effect will be negligible.
 Even in a zero allocation environment it shouldn't have an impact and can be completely mitigated by running your program with -Xcomp.